2016 Australian school bomb threats: Tuesday, 2 February 2016

-Wednesday 3 February 2016
+Wednesday, 3 February 2016

 A further three schools in Victoria and seven schools in Queensland received threatening calls on Wednesday and were evacuated.
 The content and nature of the calls were identical to those made to schools on earlier days.

-5–11 February 2016
+Friday, 5 February 2016 – Thursday, 11 February 2016

 A range of schools around Australia received continued phone threats at staggered times and on varying dates.
 The calls seemingly stopped on 11 February 2016.

 A total of 44 separate incidents took place in the course of the delivery of the threats at a range of schools, in the first week of the threats being made.
 These included nine schools in New South Wales, 20 schools in Victoria, 10 schools in Queensland, and five schools in the Australian Capital Territory.
 In total, 591 bomb threats were made to Australian schools over the first week and following weeks.

 Response and investigation

 Police

 The police response to the threats was reported by various media outlets as being rapid, extensive, and effective.
 The immediate police response involved officers from the respective state police forces of each involved state (New South Wales Police Force, Queensland Police Service, Victoria Police, South Australia Police) as well as the Australian Federal Police (AFP).

 Police played an important role in the immediate response to the bomb threats.
-This included assisting in the evacuation of schools and surrounding areas, marshalling students who had been evacuated, searching schools for signs of potential explosives, and clearing schools, labelling the calls as hoaxes / threats.
+This included assisting in the evacuation of schools and surrounding areas, marshalling students who had been evacuated, searching schools for signs of potential explosives, and clearing schools, labelling the calls as hoaxes and threats.

 The police response highlighted the tendency of bomb threats, whether substantial or not, to cause mass disruption to public proceedings.
 While no bombs were ever discovered or used, the threats alone led to the evacuation of hundreds of schools and a mass media response and international investigation.
 The complexity and difficulty of bomb hoax situations was highlighted by the Chief Commissioner of Victorian Police, Graham Ashton, who stated that each hoax must be treated as a genuine threat to public safety, as "it may be that particular call that might come in that is not a hoax".

 Police also played an important role in tracking down both Kadar's identity and whereabouts.
 The Victoria Police e-crime squad, fraud and cybercrime squad from the New South Wales Police Force and South Australia electronic crime detectives, alongside the Australian Federal Police and other Australian intelligence organisations including the Australian Security Intelligence Organisation (ASIO) and Australian Signals Directorate (ASD), reportedly played a key role in the international investigation to track down Kadar.
-According to a police spokeswoman, the Israeli police who arrested Kadar "could not have done it without [the assistance of Victoria Police]”.
+According to a police spokeswoman, the Israeli police who arrested Kadar "could not have done it without [the assistance of Victoria Police]".